 The Master of Business Administration (MBA) programs offered by the School of Business & Leadership combines a comprehensive business management core with major that prepare today's professional for the rapidly changing global environment.
-We offer the following concentrations: Accounting, Entrepreneurship, Finance and Investing, Franchising, General Management, Healthcare Management, Human Resource Management, Innovation Management, International Business, Leadership, Marketing, and Not-for-Profit Management.
+We offer the following concentrations: Accounting, Economics, Entrepreneurship, Finance and Investing, General Management, Healthcare Management, Human Resource Management, Innovation Management, Kingdom

+Business, Leadership, Marketing, Not-for-Profit Management, Servant Management, Small Business Data Analytics, and Small Business Information Technology.

 The degree addresses strategic opportunities produced by a global economy as well as entrepreneurial approaches to solving problems and capitalizing on new business ventures.
-The degree is firmly grounded in traditional business theory and contemporary concepts and a Biblical worldview.
+The degree is firmly grounded in traditional business theory and contemporary concepts and a biblical worldview.
 Throughout the MBA programs, students will further refine their knowledge of key business principles as well as hone their skills in creativity, innovation and leadership to successfully develop, launch, and lead new or expanded enterprises anywhere across the globe.

-Designed for both full-time and part-time professionals and executives, the MBA degree consists of fourteen 3-credithour courses for a total of 42 credit hours.
+Designed for both full-time and part-time professionals and executives, the MBA degree consists of fourteen 3-credit-hour courses for a total of 42 credit hours.
 Students complete 30 hours of core courses and 12 hours of courses in a concentration.

-Required Core Courses: UNIV LIB Information Research & Resources (0) MBA 500 Orientation (0) MBA 509 Program Assessment (0) MBA 600 Corporate & Personal Ethics (3) MBA 610 Managerial Economics (3) MBA 621 Innovation & Technological Success (3) MBA 630 Marketing (3) MBA 640 Managing People (3) MBA 645 Managing Organizations (3) MBA 650 Accounting (3) MBA 655 Finance (3) MBA 660 Operations & Supply Chain Management (3) MBA 679 Business Planning & Launch (3)
+UNIV 500 Regent Foundations for Graduate Success (2) or UNIV LIB Information Research & Resources (0), as required upon admission

+Required Core Courses:

+MBA 500 Orientation (0)

+MBA 509 Program Assessment (0)

+MBA 610 Managerial Economics (3)

+MBA 621 Innovation & Technological Success (3)

+MBA 630 Marketing (3)

+MBA 650 Accounting (3)

+MBA 655 Finance (3)

+MBA 660 Operations & Supply Chain Management (3)

+MBA 679 Business Planning & Launch (3)